-Issues with access to geospatial data and satellite imagery for NSW Office of Environmental Heritage researchers solved with custom AARNet high speed network.
+Issues with access to geospatial data and satellite imagery for NSW Department of Planning, Industry and Environment researchers solved with custom AARNet high speed network.

-A customised AARNet network solution connecting the New South Wales Office of Environment and Heritage (OEH) and the Copernicus Australasia Regional Data Hub (the Hub) located at the National Computational Infrastructure (NCI) in Canberra means that OEH researchers now have the fast and reliable access they need to satellite imagery and geospatial data.
+A customised AARNet network solution connecting the New South Wales Department of Planning, Industry and Environment (DPIE) and the Copernicus Australasia Regional Data Hub (the Hub) located at the National Computational Infrastructure (NCI) in Canberra means that DPIE researchers now have the fast and reliable access they need to satellite imagery and geospatial data.

 The researchers use these data for remote sensing analysis, mapping and modelling to generate information about vegetation and water patterns and changes to the environment.
 This information feeds into government policy making and compliance for land use activities, and helps land owners manage stock and tree cover, as well as their interactions with wildlife, native vegetation and wetlands.

-OEH Remote Sensing Scientist and Programmer Tony Gill said the OEH sought expertise from AARNet when the network speed and capacity offered by commercial internet service providers proved to be unreliable for the daily transfer of thousands of high-resolution images required for their work.
+DPIE Remote Sensing Scientist and Programmer Tony Gill said the DPIE sought expertise from AARNet when the network speed and capacity offered by commercial internet service providers proved to be unreliable for the daily transfer of thousands of high-resolution images required for their work.

 “When we were reliant on commercial networks for transferring data from the Hub at NCI, the download speed was very slow.
 We had to be very judicious in the choice of imagery we used for analysis and this was impacting the accuracy of our modelling,” said Gill.